michaelnordmeyer/jekyll-theme-emojification/README.md

 - Hidden semantic info for embedding and SEO like Open Graph, JSON-LD, and inline Microdata.
 No need for the `jekyll-seo-tag` plugin
 - Minimal build and load times
 - Custom header and footer to add snippets
-- Cache buster for CSS and favicon files
 - Basic [Webmention](https://indieweb.org/Webmention) support (needs third-party service like [Webmention.io](https://webmention.io) or additional server software), which allows subscribing to a feed of Webmentions, which are cross-site notifications

 ## Additional Features